Mission River (Queensland)

-The Mission River is a river located in Far North Queensland, Australia.
+The Mission River is a river in Far North Queensland, Australia.

 The river is formed by the confluence of Myall Creek and another minor creek.
 The river flows in a westerly direction an eventually discharges into Albatross Bay near Oxmurra Point and the town of Weipa.
 The waters then flow into the Gulf of Carpentaria.
 The river descends 19 m over its 37 km course.

 The river has a catchment area of 2697 km2 of which an area of 247 km2 is composed of estuarine wetlands.